Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Optimal Density for the Likelihood Function

 \textbf{Lemma 1}: Any tree achieving the maximum likelihood on the training data has pointwise density equal to $\hat{f_n}(x)$.
 This means for any $l$ in the tree and for any $x$, $\hat{f}_{n,l}(x)=\hat{f}_{n,x}(x)$.

 \textbf{Proof:}

+We would like to show that points should be grouped together if and only if they share the same density.
+Clearly, if points have the same density, grouping them together will preserve constant density.
+Thus, the backwards implication holds.
+We have only to show that if points do not share the same density, we should not group them together.

 We will show that the pointwise histogram becomes better than using the tree if the tree is not correct.
-This is in some sense a version of a well-known result that the maximum likelihood is the pointwise maximum likelihood.
+This is a variation of a well-known result that the maximum likelihood is the pointwise maximum likelihood.
 We will show:

 By taking logarithms, this reduces to